lrsmith/golang-fibonacci/README.md

 * Make package for generic return message handling.
 * Research improving logging, such as source IP, etc.
 * Put Load-balancer in front of ECS containers, so can run more than one.
 Do canary deployments, etc.
+* Extend getConfigs to also look for env variables, so can config docke via ENV at runtime, rather then pass in hard-coded configs.
+* Add tests for middleware

 # ChangeLog